GanadiniAkshay/LUISTrainer/README.md

    * To create a entity add a json object to the array of the entities field in the config.json file with the following schema
      { "name" : _name of entity_}
+   * To add the entity to a training example, put paranthesis around the example and then list
+     the entity names after the example seperated by '<=>'
+     eg: "Book a (Delta) flight from (NYC) to (Miami) <=> airlines <=> destination <=> destination"

+        The order of entity names should be in the order in which they occur in the statement.

     **Note: Currently it doesn't work for hierarchial or composite entities.**